 Since I greatly increased my daily antioxidant intake, my C-Reactive Protein tests have responded positively.
 Clearly improving my diet and increasing antioxidants and fiber has lowered inflammation.
 Dr. Barry Sears MD, author of the Zone diet believes there is a link between chronic disease and inflammation.
 Inflammation can be reduced by increasing antioxidants.
 It is an interesting theory.

 Had I known that eating more antioxidants could have possibly made a difference in my sons health, I would have done whatever I could to eat healthy.
 I like the fact that Well Beyond Corporation, the makers of Beyond, The Healthy Chocolate, were able to find a way to cold press chocolate to keep in the antioxidant content.
 The antioxidant content of their product is verified by Brunswick Labs on a regular basis.
 Because of this, “Healthy Chocolate” is one of the highest antioxidant products on the planet.
 This is what I eat and feed my family every day.

 I am certainly not a doctor but if it was me and I was going to be expecting or trying to get pregnant, I would increase my antioxidant content just like I would take prenatal vitamins.
 Definitely something to consider.

-I am Lynette Henk, Mom of an autistic adult child and advocate of eating a healthy, high antioxidant diet.
-I get my antioxidants in cold pressed dark chocolate.
-I can be reached at (877) 208-8172, email@example.com or at ColdPressedChocolate.com.
+We are Three Sons Marketing LLC, parents of an autistic adult child and advocate of eating a healthy, high antioxidant diet.
+We get our antioxidants in cold pressed dark chocolate.
+We can be reached at 941-216-5727 if you have any questions, or visit us direct at ColdPressedChocolate.com.

 Opinion obtained from the NY Times 8/26/12 Immune Disorders and Autism http://www.nytimes.com/2012/08/26/opinion/sunday/immune-disorders-and-autism.html?smid=fb-share&_r=1&